codeigniter4/CodeIgniter4/contributing/pull_request.md

 See the [PHPUnit website](https://phpunit.de/) for more information.

-### PHPdoc Comments
+### PHPDoc Comments

-Source code should be commented using PHPdoc comments blocks.
+Source code should be commented using PHPDoc comments blocks.
 Thie means implementation comments to explain potentially confusing sections of code, and documentation comments before each public or protected class/interface/trait, method and variable.